bcreane/bcreane.github.io/_posts/2018-05-10-golang-k8s-pod-ready.md

 # Take away

-* Bash is quicker to write and often more condensed than golang since it builds on powerful utilities such as `kubectl`..
+* Bash is quicker to write and often more condensed than golang since it builds on powerful utilities such as `kubectl`.
 * golang is more maintainable and robust, and frankly cooler.

 If you need a simple script that's less than a few hundred lines, consider bash.